Making your perfect coffee

 5. Use the right beans

 Get fresh enough and properly packed beans that can protect the beans from oxidation, humidity and light.

 Always keep your bag of beans away from heat.

-Whether you store the coffee in the hopper or not, it is better to dump the first few grammes of coffee every day.
+Whether you store the coffee in the grinder or not, it is better to dump the first few grammes of coffee every day.
 As those were left behind from the last use and had oxidised.

 Type of coffee:

 Arabica Coffee – More volatile compound, meaning more flavours.
 They deteriorate faster and last much shorter after roast.

 Robusta Coffee – Less aromatic profiles, a higher chance of sharp intensity.
 Bitter but less sour.
 Thicker crema and more stable in storage for a more extended period.
 Good stabilisers to achieve a persistent body with thicker crema.